fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 >};
 >```
 >
-> <i>So before the real data and types are ready to use, I am just returning here something that has for the sure the right type.
+> <i>So before the real data and types are ready to use, I am just returning here something that has for sure the right type.
 The code stays in an operational state all the time and my blood pressure remains in normal level. </i>

 ### Type guards